sgoutam/sgoutam.github.io/_pages/about.md

 **Media Coverage**
 + My research on security hardening of AR and IoT systems has been covered by the [Future Force Magazine - Vol. 9, 2023](https://www.onr.navy.mil/media/document/future-force-vol-9-no-1-2023).
-+ Our work on designing a curriculum for Computer Science Teaching Assistants (TAs), as part of the Inclusive Computing Fellowship, was published in a news article by SBU News.
-[Read More](https://www.cs.stonybrook.edu/about-us/News/leveling-ta-training-builds-strong-foundation-and-diversity-awareness)
++ Our work on designing a curriculum for Computer Science Teaching Assistants (TAs), as part of the Inclusive Computing Fellowship, was published in a news article by [SBU News](https://www.cs.stonybrook.edu/about-us/News/leveling-ta-training-builds-strong-foundation-and-diversity-awareness).